Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Attapol Yiemsiriwut, Shutterstock

-Giving your kitty the chance to play and act on their natural predatory behavior can produce a temporary calming effect on your in-heat cat.
+Giving your kitty the chance to play and act on their natural predatory behavior with various toys can produce a short-term calming effect on your in-heat cat.
 Try giving them their meals in a puzzle feeder to promote mental stimulation and to give them a chance to flex their predator muscles.
 Play will also provide a positive outlet for all of your pet’s pent-up energy.

 Dried green catnip for cats spilling from container